Crown Holdings Inc. (CCK) Shares Soar Above 1-Year High - News Heater

-Crown Holdings Inc. (NYSE: CCK) has experienced a rise in its stock price by 1.07 compared to its previous closing price of 89.98.
-However, the company has seen a gain of 2.23% in its stock price over the last five trading days.
+The stock of Crown Holdings Inc. (NYSE: CCK) has increased by 6.18 when compared to last closing price of 90.52.
+Despite this, the company has experienced a 6.81% gain in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 11/02/22 that Carl Icahn Has More Than 8% Stake in Crown Holdings

 Is It Worth Investing in Crown Holdings Inc. (NYSE: CCK) Right Now?